Expected geoneutrino signal at JUNO using local integrated 3-D refined crustal model: Introduction

 \section{Introduction}

-Collaboration between geologists and physicists over the past 150 years or so has yielded many new scientific disciplines.
-However, the 150-year-old conundrum posed by Lord Kelvin about the origin of the Earth and its power remains unresolved.
-An understanding of the Earth's energy budget requires an assessment of the relative contributions of mantle cooling and radiogenic heat production, and calculation of the rate of heat dissipation.
-Geothermal, as the heat generated within the Earth, promotes the development and evolution of Earth in entirety and also controls the activity of the crust and mantle, formation of volcanoes, magmatic activity, earthquakes, and plate tectonics \cite{Conrad2002,White1989}.
-Among the Earth's energy sources, mantle energy is extremely important.
-Understanding the process by which Earth generates energy, as well as the present condition of Earth's energy sources, is essential information for all fields of the Earth sciences.
+The collaboration between geologists and physicists over the past 150 years has led to the emergence of various scientific disciplines.Although radioactivity plays a crucial role in the thermal history of the Earth, accurately quantifying the amount of radiogenic heat remains challenging.

+Although radioactivity plays a crucial role in the thermal history of the Earth, accurately quantifying the amount of radiogenic heat remains challenging.
+Geothermal heat, generated within the Earth, influences the overall development and evolution of the planet, as well as controlling crustal and mantle activity, the formation of volcanoes, magmatic processes, earthquakes, and plate tectonics \cite{Conrad2002},\cite{White1989}.Mantle energy is particularly crucial among the Earth's energy sources.A comprehensive understanding of how the Earth generates energy and the current status of its energy sources is indispensable in all disciplines of Earth science.

-Seismology has revealed the physical properties of the Earth, showing the crust-mantle-core layer structure, Meanwhile, cosmochemistry has successfully modeled the bulk chemical composition of the Earth.
-In combination with the physical properties of the Earth, cosmochemistry has facilitated the determination of the crystal structure and chemical constitution of rocks in each layer of the Earth.
-However, since the deepest part of the Earth like mantle is essentially unreachable, no direct observation of the chemical composition of the whole Earth can be made.
+Seismology has been instrumental in uncovering the physical properties of the Earth, including its layered structure comprising the crust, mantle, and core.
+Geochemistry has successfully developed models for the Earth's overall chemical composition.
+Through the integration of physical and chemical data, researchers have achieved the determination of structures and chemical compositions of rocks in each Earth layer.Nonetheless, the chemical composition of the Earth's deepest regions, including the mantle, remains beyond reach, impeding direct observations of the planet's overall chemical composition.